-Dual relationships and boundary crossings are perhaps the most frequent Georgia Composite Board license complaints.
+Dual relationships and boundary crossings are the most frequent counseling board ethics violations.
 But this is often not immediately apparent.

-To illustrate, the board can receive ten patient complaints that all appear very different and all could be determined to be dual relationships violations and boundary issues.
+To illustrate, a board can receive ten patient complaints that all appear very different and all could be determined to be dual relationships violations and boundary issues.

 The fundamental challenges of patient/therapist interactions in psychotherapy are universal.
 Therefore, it follows that counselor boundaries are also common problems for many other state mental health professional licensing boards.